 Parties of mediation or a restorative conference will be expected honor the outcome(s) of the process.
 Documentation of the process will be placed in the student's confidential file.
 If the matter cannot be resolved by mutual agreement, or parties do not comply with outcome, the matter may be referred for a Formal Resolution.

 Simple Resolution - is a formal written response to minor violations of the Student Code of Conduct.
-The Office of Student Rights and Responsibilities assesses relevant documents and determines if the student is responsible for a violation of the Student Code of Conduct.
+Student Rights and Responsibilities assesses relevant documents and determines if the student is responsible for a violation of the Student Code of Conduct.
 The Respondent (the involved student) receives notification of the policy violation(s) along with recommended sanctions.
 If a Respondent agrees with the assessment, accepts responsibility for the violation(s) and agrees with the sanction recommendation(s), a record of the Simple Resolution will be maintained in the student's confidential file along with any supporting information.
 If a Respondent does not agree with a Simple Resolution outcome, the Respondent has five (5) business days to request a Formal Resolution.

 The Respondent is expected to participate in a Formal Resolution.
 If a Respondent fails to appear for the meeting, the process will continue and the information in support of the allegations will be considered in order to determine whether or not the Respondent has violated the Student Code of Conduct.